Michigan Car Accident Attorneys

 Our Results for Michigan Car Accident Victims

-Sinas Dramis Law Firm is committed to obtaining the best results for our clients depending on their case specifics, insurance coverages available, and nature of injuries.
-The following are a few of the car accident settlements and verdicts we’ve won for our clients:
+Sinas Dramis Law Firm successfully obtains the best results possible for our clients depending on their case specifics, insurance coverages available, and nature of injuries.
+In addition to achieving favorable results for victims of semi-truck accidents, motorcycle collisions, and bicycle crashes, our attorneys regularly obtain favorable results on behalf of those seriously injured in Michigan car accidents.
+The following are just a few of our firm’s car accident settlements and verdicts:

 - $5,000,000 for the wrongful death of an 18-year-old woman due to drunk driver negligence.

 - $3,800,000 settlement on behalf of a 51-year-old woman for various physical injuries and the worsening of pre-existing traumatic brain injury and post-traumatic stress disorder caused by a motor vehicle accident.

 - $2,100,000 settlement for a 51-year-old woman who suffered significant brain injuries after a collision with a commercial vehicle.

 - $625,000 third-party compensation on behalf of a Michigan couple involved in a serious auto accident when the other driver ran a stop sign resulting in numerous injuries to both, including loss of consortium, companionship, and pain and suffering.

 - $250,000 settlement on behalf of a college student ejected from an automobile in a single vehicle collision.

 - $100,000 on behalf of our client involved in a head-on collision when the other driver failed to return to their original lane of travel.

 - $73,130.20 for our client who suffered brain injuries following a Michigan car accident.